-According to the U.S. Bureau of Labor Statistics, about 50% of all new businesses survive 5 years or more, and about one-third survive 10-years or more.
+According to the U.S. Bureau of Labor Statistics, about 60% of all new businesses survive five years or more, and about one-third survive 10-years or more.

-This is an interesting statistic because it shows you that a more mature business has a better chance to survive.
+This is an interesting statistic because it shows you that a more mature business has a better chance of surviving.

-According to the Small Business Administration – The SBA – close to 66% of small businesses will survive their first 2 years.
-What that means is that only about one-third of total businesses will fail during the first 2 years.
+According to the Small Business Administration – The SBA – close to 66% of small businesses will survive their first two years.
+What that means is that only about one-third of total companies will fail during the first two years.
 The SBA also tells you that about 50% of businesses fail during the first year in business.

 This is a much better number than the 9 out of 10 failures that some claim.

-Another very important thing to consider that a closed business doesn’t mean that the business has failed.
+Another crucial thing to consider about business failures is that a closed business doesn’t mean that the company has failed.
 For example, the business owner might retire one day and shut down the business.
 Or, an entrepreneur could get sick or die.

-I don’t think we should treat closing a business with a failing business.
+I don’t think we should treat closing business with a failing business.

-Regardless of who you believe when you start a business there is a good chance that you will fail.
-Your job as an entrepreneur is to maximize your chances to succeed in business.
+Regardless of who you believe when you start a business, there is a good chance that you will fail.
+Your job as an entrepreneur is to maximize your chances of succeeding in business.